jespiron/11785-final-project/README.md

 [TODO] replace with proposal

+# Contributing

+Please name branches `your-nickname/name-of-change`.
+Isn't strict as long as we know who's who

+When your PR is approved, please select **[Squash and merge](https://www.lloydatkinson.net/posts/2022/should-you-squash-merge-or-merge-commit/)** from the dropdown.
+This leads to a much cleaner commit history!

+After merging the PR, clean up your branch locally and remotely.
+1. Locally: `git branch -D your-nickname/name-of-change`
+2. Remotely: deleted automatically since "Automatically delete head branches" is enabled.
+If it doesn't work, can delete manually by clicking the trash icon next to your branch.

+**Where to open PR from?**

+If you're making a change that's not related to model training, can make a branch on this repo and open a PR.

+If you're contributing a model, please fork this repo and open a PR from your fork.

+**Set up:**
+1. Fork this repository
+2. In your fork, add this repo as a remote `git remote add upstream https://github.com/jespiron/11785-final-project.git`
+3. Pull changes with `git fetch upstream -p`.
+The `-p` prunes any branches that were deleted upstream

+Your forked repo will hold models that you're experimenting with and not ready to share with the group.
+Since I anticipate we'll be experimenting with a lot of models, it'll be cleaner if we isolate models on the repo level, rather than a branch per model or *shudder* a branch with mounds of models.

+The reason for this is the more branches we have on remote, the more branches other contributors have to scroll through.

+**Workflow:**
+1. Train models (see README under `/models`)
+2. Test the models with `optd` (see Testing section for how)
+3. Open PR

+TODO integrate model output with optd's benchmarking

 # Testing

 We will use CMU optd's cardinality benchmarking feature to test performance of the cost model. [optd](https://github.com/cmu-db/optd/tree/main) has been included as a Github submodule in this repository.